 How Financial Planning Priorities Change at Different Life Stages

 Planning in the middle of life is likely to be complicated with an increase in financial responsibilities.
-Home ownership, children, education expenses, and retirement contribution increases are usually prioritized.
-In this stage, the financial planning process often focuses more on investment, securing income, and balancing short-term needs while building long-term wealth.
-To prevent lifestyle inflation and to ensure continuous movement towards security in the future, it becomes necessary to implement strategic planning.
+Typically, the increase in home ownership, child expenses, etc. and contribution to retirement are approached.
+At this stage, the financial planning process is more about investing, generating income, prioritizing short-term needs and establishing long-term wealth.
+It’s an essential guideline to introduce strategic planning to avoid lifestyle inflation and also maintain movement towards security in the future.

 The direction of financial planning in a later stage of life is on preservation and sustainability.
-People usually focus on securing built-up assets, ensuring a stable income, and covering healthcare or long-term care.
-Risk management, estate planning, and exit planning are the focus to retain financial freedom and tranquility.
+People typically invest resources in accumulating built-up assets, maintaining a regular income and preparing to pay for health care or long-term care.
+To maintain financial freedom and peace of mind, risk management, estate planning and exit planning are discussed.

 Should You Create a Financial Plan Yourself or Work With a Financial Advisor?